 A young, unmarried salesgirl (Debbie Reynolds) at an upscale department store finds an abandoned infant on a doorstep.
 Despite her protestations, everyone assumes she is the mother which causes a series of misunderstandings.
 A remake of the 1939 Ginger Rogers screwball comedy BACHELOR MOTHER but this time as a musical.
 It worked perfectly well as a straight comedy and the sub par songs here are not only unnecessary but drag the movie down.
 Directed by Oscar winning director Norman Taurog, the film is also saddled with that lumpen presence known as Eddie Fisher as its leading man.
 The only time I laughed was at a brief scene where Fisher's father's (Adolphe Menjou) butler (Melville Cooper) kept replacing his spoon.
 I'm not sure if I laughed because it was genuinely funny or out of desperation.
 Still, everybody (as if compensating for Fisher's inability) pushes hard.
 With Tommy Noonan, Una Merkel and Nita Talbot.

 Set in a small military town in France in 1914, a dashing, young cavalry officer (Gerard Philipe) who is known for his seductive powers over women makes a wager that he can seduce any woman in town.
 He picks her out by chance and the woman turns out to be a newly arrived divorcee (Michele Morgan) from Paris, anxious to protect her reputation.
 What begins as a lark turns into something quite different that will cause heartbreak to both individuals.
-When one thinks of Rene Clair, one usually thinks of his delightful and witty farces like AN ITALIAN STRAW HAT or LE MILLION but he's venturing into Max Ophuls territory here.
+Directed by Rene Clair.
+When one thinks of Clair, it's most likely one of his delightful and witty farces like AN ITALIAN STRAW HAT or LE MILLION but he's venturing into Max Ophuls territory here.
 LES GRANDES MANOEUVRES has more in common with Ophuls' EARRINGS OF MADAME DE ... and LETTER FROM AN UNKNOWN WOMAN than Clair's farces.
 Its mixture of romantic farce and bittersweet romance is somewhat unsettling and often alienates its audience.
 Visually, it's one of the most gorgeous films I've seen thanks to Robert Lefebvre's cinematography, Leon Barsacq's and Maurice Barnathan's sumptuous art direction and Rosine Delamare's exquisite costumes.
 The film looks like it was shot in a pastel colored candy box!
 With Brigitte Bardot, Magali Noel and Jean Desailly.

 In the 1930s South, a lonely young boy (Eric Lloyd) sent to live with relatives by his mother, bonds with his elderly cousin (Patty Duke) who has an annual Christmas ritual of making fruitcakes for friends and public figures (Franklin Roosevelt, Jean Harlow) they admire.
 The film focuses on their last Christmas together before he is sent to military school against his wishes.
 Based on Truman Capote's short story and directed by Glenn Jordan (ONLY WHEN I LAUGH), this is a lovely rendition of Capote's memories and his affectionate valentine to the elderly woman who loved him and was his friend.
 Particularly notable is the underrated Duke's wonderful performance which only calls attention to how Hollywood wasted her talents.
 A perfect movie for the seasonal Holiday viewing which eschews the usual sentimentality of such fare as IT'S A WONDERFUL LIFE or MIRACLE ON 34TH STREET.
 With Piper Laurie, Anita Gillette, Jeffrey DeMunn and Esther Scott.